WAOB-FM: Catholic format

-106.7 FM returned to the air on February 15, 2010 with a live broadcast of a Catholic Mass.
+106.7 FM returned to the air on February 15, 2010, with a live broadcast of a Catholic Mass.
 After its conclusion, the station announced that WAOB would begin regular programming on March 19, with only Mass broadcasts being carried in the interim.

-In March 2010 under new ownership, WAOB radio became known as WAOB "We Are One Body" FM Radio.
+In March 2010, under new ownership, WAOB radio became known as WAOB "We Are One Body" FM Radio.
 It now operates as an official Catholic media outlet from its headquarters in Latrobe, Pennsylvania.
+According to its website waob.org:

-The following is taken from their website waob.org : "We Are One Body (WAOB) produces catechetical and contemplative programming.
+"We Are One Body (WAOB) produces catechetical and contemplative programming.
 The programming is intended to present the life of the Church in a way that makes the Mystical Body of Christ more apparent: the Pope and bishops united with their priests, in their role as head, working together with the laity in their role as members.
 The catechetical programming consists of magisterial teaching from the Pope and bishops followed by conversations between priests who explain and elaborate on the magisterial teaching.
 The We Are One Body programming also contains broadcasts of lectio divina, led by priests, on Scripture, the writings of the saints, and the Catechism of the Catholic Church; leading listeners to interior silence and contemplation through meditation and prayer.
 The programming described above is supported by broadcasts of prayer from parishes, families and religious orders, including the Holy Mass and the Liturgy of the Hours, and devotions such as the Rosary and Divine Mercy Chaplet."